erezsh/reladiff/docs/index.rst

 6. **Over a dozen databases supported**: MySQL, Postgres, Snowflake, Bigquery, Oracle, Clickhouse, and more. `See full list <https://reladiff.readthedocs.io/en/latest/supported-databases.html>`_.

-Reladiff is a fork of data-diff.
+Reladiff is a fork of an archived project called `data-diff <https://github.com/datafold/data-diff>`_.
+Code that worked with data-diff should also work with reladiff, without any changes.
+However, there are a few differences: Reladiff doesn't contain any tracking code.
+Reladiff doesn't have DBT integration.

 Resources
 ---------